Tuesday, January 20, 2026

 Share

-Ask any dermatologist and they’ll tell you that you should wear sunscreen—rain or shine.
+Ask any dermatologist and they’ll tell you that you should wear sunscreen — rain or shine.
 (That’s right, you can still get sunburned on a cloudy day.)
 From appearing too chalky to being too greasy, the countless sunscreen products on the market can make finding the best one for your skin type tricky.
-Worry not—we’ve found the best sunscreens under the sun.
+Worry not.
+We’ve found the best sunscreens for your face.
 And the best part?
 They’re sustainable, too.

 Too much sun exposure can cause ultraviolet radiation to penetrate the skin’s inner layers, damaging cells.
 This can lead to discoloration of the skin, premature aging, and even skin cancer.
 One in three cancers diagnosed is skin cancer, according to the World Health Organization.